Effective January 1, 2018

 Prohibited List: The List identifying the Prohibited Substances and Prohibited Methods.

-Recreational Competitor: For the purposes of the USADA TUE Policy, a Non-National Athlete who has never been in the USADA Registered Testing Pool or the Registered Testing Pool of an International Federation, has never represented the United States in an International Event, has never won a national or regional level Competition in any sport, has never finished first, second or third in an age group category of any Event sanctioned by an NGB in which fifty (50) or more competitors have been entered in that category in the sport in which they are presently competing, has never won more than five hundred dollars (500.00 USD) in prize money in an Event in the sport in which they are presently competing and is not classified as a professional Athlete.
+Recreational Competitor: For the purposes of the USADA TUE Policy, a Non-National Athlete who is not classified as a professional Athlete and who within the last 25 years (1) has not been in the USADA Registered Testing Pool or the Registered Testing Pool of an International Federation; (2) has not represented the United States in an International Event; (3) has not won a national or regional level Competition in any sport; (4) has not finished first, second or third in an age group category of any Event sanctioned by an NGB in which fifty (50) or more competitors have been entered in that category in the sport in which they are presently competing; and (5) has not won more than five hundred dollars (500.00 USD) in prize money in an Event in the sport in which they are presently competing.

 Recreational Competitor TUE (or “RCTUE”): A Therapeutic Use Exemption for use by a Recreational Competitor for substances and/or methods prohibited at all times or in Competitions where USADA anti-doping rules apply as defined by the USADA Protocol for Olympic and Paralympic Movement Testing, the USADA TUE Policy and as limited by the terms set forth in the certificate provided to an individual who has been granted an RCTUE.